github/opensource.guide/features/pages/index.md

 ## Create Your Website

-Once you'vee <a href="https://github.com/login" target="_blank">signed in</a>, you'll create a new repository to get started.
+Once you've <a href="https://github.com/login" target="_blank">signed in</a>, you'll create a new repository to get started.

 ![new-repo-button](create-new-repo-button.png)